Asif Farrukhi: Literary career

 Asif Aslam is the author of six collections of short stories and two collections of critical essays in Urdu.
-He was also a prolific translator, from Sindhi and English to Urdu as well as from Urdu and Sindhi to English.
+He was also a translator, from Sindhi and English to Urdu as well as from Urdu and Sindhi to English.
 He compiled several English anthologies of writing from Pakistan.

 In 2000, he founded the bi-annual literary journal Dunyazad, intended to position new Urdu writing in conversation with global literature in translation.
 He also founded the Scheherazade Press in 1999 to showcase new writings in Urdu.

-From 2010 to 2018 Farrukhi was the co-founder and organizer of the Karachi Literature Festival, in collaboration with the Oxford University Press and the British Council.
+From 2010 to 2018 Farrukhi was the co-founder and organizer of the Karachi Literature Festival, in collaboration with Oxford University Press and the British Council.
 Following creative differences, in 2019, he co-founded the Adab Literature Festival as an alternative literary space.

 Public Health Career

-From 1985 to 1993, Farrukhi worked at the Aga Khan University's Community Health Services department under the supervision of the public health pioneer Prof. John H. Bryant.
-From 1994 to 2014, he was the Health and Nutrition Program Officer with UNICEF, Karachi.
-His international and cross-country travels in his professional capacity greatly informed his literary oeuvre.
+From 1985 to 1993, Farrukhi worked at the Aga Khan University's Community Health Services department under the supervision of the public health pioneer John Harland Bryant.
+From 1994 to 2014, he was the health and nutrition program officer with UNICEF, Karachi.
+His international and cross-country travels in his professional capacity informed his writing.

-In 2014, he joined the then newly-founded Habib University as Associate Professor of Urdu and Director of the Arzu Center for Regional Languages & Humanities.
+In 2014, he joined the then newly-founded Habib University as associate professor of Urdu and director of the Arzu Center for Regional Languages & Humanities.
 In 2016, he briefly served as Interim Dean of the University's School of Arts, Humanities & Social Sciences.